J051333/J051333/README.md

 Pronouns: She/they

 I love coding, I'm driven by an endless curiosity and have to know how things work.
-Currently a sophomore/junior (it's weird) in Uni for my B.S. in Comp Sci.
+Currently a junior (it's weird) in Uni for my B.S. in Comp Sci.
 I love cats and music, and play the flute and the oboe.

 DM me on Instagram!